I would venture a guess that my ingress into Tikkun Olam is different than most, as it emerged from a place of hate.

 I love figs! they're one of my favorite foods to eat on their own or with cheese, when in season.
-They're sweet and full of flavor and make a perfect sweet addition to your feast, either on their own or cooked.
+They're sweet and full of flavor and make a perfect sweet addition to your feast.
 They also look beautiful and can serve a dual purpose as a centerpiece.

 In our family, no one skips dessert!
-This Honey Cake from one of our favorite food blogger, Smitten Kitchen, is a perfect combination of sweet and spicy, not your mother’s dry, barely edible honey cake.
+This Honey Cake, also from Smitten Kitchen is a perfect combination of sweet and spicy, not your mother’s dry, barely edible honey cake.

 Wishing you, and yours, Shanah Tovah u’Metukah.
 May we all be inscribed in the Book of Life, and may we be blessed with many simchas in the coming year.

 Every year on my anniversary, Netta says I should write down my thoughts on what makes a successful marriage and I always roll my eyes and chuckle to myself.
 What would I know?
 We’ve only been married now for 17 years.
 We were mere children when we got married, and even when we had our kids.
 We can fight like cats and dogs.
 Who am I to provide advice to others on a successful marriage?